Main Content

 Call Phyllis

 • Call first.
-The showing agent will call, if no answer they simply leave a message regarding the showing date and time and the appointment is made.
+The showing agent will call; if no one answers, they will simply leave a message regarding the showing date and time, and the appointment will be made.

 • Vacant go direct.
-The home is vacant on lockbox.
+The home is vacant on the lockbox.

-Unless a home is vacant the lockbox is not supposed to be accessed without appointment.
+Unless a home is vacant, the lockbox should not be accessed without an appointment.
 Sadly, some agents refuse to follow this simple protocol.
-There is a solution to this lockbox dilemma – which is the CBS code (Call before showing).
-When this is programmed, the lockbox cannot open without the listing agents 7-digit password.
+There is a solution to this lockbox dilemma: Lockboxes and the CBS code.
+When this is programmed, the lockbox cannot open without the listing agent’s 7-digit password.
 It’s an additional step to ensure the owner’s privacy.

-And of course, homeowners always have the option of not having a lockbox.
-All showings would be by appointment.
-Likely, some showings will be missed, but one would assume, motivated home buyers will make an attempt to accommodate the home seller.
+Of course, homeowners always have the option of not having a lockbox.
+All showings are by appointment.
+Some showings will likely be missed, but one would assume motivated home buyers will make an attempt to accommodate the home seller.

 Related Post: Are lockboxes out of style?